cuevhv/pytorch_sdf/README.md

 # Diferentiable Sign Distance Field (SDF) for pytorch
+This package was develop for the work [MAMMA: Markerless Accurate Multi-person Motion Acquisition](https://arxiv.org/pdf/2506.13040).

 This package provides a PyTorch module that returns the SDF using fast winding numbers.
 The distance is differentiable and the mesh doesn't need to be watertight!

 The package is faster than the Trimesh and [previous](https://github.com/muelea/tuch) implementations.